 How is Last Mile Delivery the most critical leg of the shipping journey?
 What exactly is a last-mile delivery service?
 In an item’s journey from the storeroom shelf, to the back of a truck, to the buyer’s door, the “last-mile” of delivery is the final phase of the process – the point at which the delivery finally arrives at the customer doorstep.

-One of the study shows that the product shipment is worth more than US$83 billion, and the figure is expected to double within a decade.
+One of the studies shows that the product shipment is worth more than US$83 billion, and expect to double within a decade.

 The last-mile delivery service is the most time, as well as a cost-sensitive leg of the shipping process, and is extremely pivotal to customer experience

 Addressing Existing Challenges of ‘Time’ and ‘Cost’